jruizgit/rules/docs/js/reference.md

 ## Consequents
 ### Conflict Resolution
 Event and fact evaluation can lead to multiple consequents.
-The triggering order can be controlled by using the priority (salience) attribute.
+The triggering order can be controlled by using the `pri` (salience) attribute.
+Actions with lower value are executed first.
+The default value for all actions is 0.

 In this example, notice how the last rule is triggered first, as it has the highest priority.
 ```javascript